Response of U.S. Cotton Export Sales to ICE Cotton Futures Price (Scroll Down for More Discussion)

 Discussion

 The red line shows daily settlement of nearby ICE cotton futures, in cents per pound.
-The blue plateaus reflect weekly net export sales for the 2022/23 marketing year, in thousands of running bales.
-The graph generally shows the expected demand response to fluctuating futures prices for the 2022 crop.
-Generally, as U.S. prices fluctuate higher, export sales (“quantity demanded”) fluctuate lower.
-Usually (as seen in 2019 and early 2020), as U.S. cotton becomes cheaper, more of it is typically sold.
-As cotton becomes more expensive, mills may buy some to cover their needs, and then sit on their hands waiting for a reversal (or switch to competing suppliers).
+The blue peaks and valleys reflect weekly net export sales, with the latest observations on the right-hand-side for the 2025/26 marketing year, in thousands of running bales.
+The graph generally shows the expected demand response to fluctuating futures prices for the 2025 crop.
+Generally, as U.S. prices weaken, export sales (“quantity demanded”) fluctuate higher.
+The week ending April 16 showed continued weakness in net sales of U.S. upland cotton at 119,900 running bales.